Saturday, September 24, 2016

 This brief is for Western audience only.
 An Eastern would not comprehend what all the fuss was about.
 Nothing to see here, move on.

-Eventually one discovered the Chinese shared a great deal of precisely the same phrasing and vocabulary.
-(For years Chinese friends in Melbourne, housemates and others, had refused to utter the words, even in aid of philologic enquiry.)
+Eventually one discovered the Chinese shared a great deal of the same phrasing & vocabulary.
+(For years Chinese friends in Melbourne, housemates and others, refused to utter the words, even in aid of philologic enquiry.)

-In the case of Indians and Malays one had one's doubts; the latter in particular seemed to refrain entirely.
+In the case of Indians and Malays, one had one's doubts; the latter in particular seemed to refrain entirely.
 Rather difficult to conceive for one so steeped.
-Of course class was always and everywhere a factor, naturally: the civilizing mission.
+Of course class was always and everywhere a factor, naturally.
+Manners.

-Inevitably after a number of long, open and extensive conversations this young woman in question here needed to be backgrounded.
-We in the Balkans let fly; are hardly alive if we don't; vigourous, excitable people.
-Australia not dissimilar &etc.
+Inevitably, after a number of long, open and extensive conversations, this young woman in question here needed to be backgrounded.
+We in the Balkans let fly; are hardly alive if we don't; vigorous, excitable people.
+Australia not dissimilar; &etc.

-A relevant tale was the rapido forced adoption of English in the schoolyard when a boy from a migrant family was utterly bereft.
-The vulgarities conferred a cachet better than anything else and one certainly needed to comprehend what one was receiving; how and what to return &etc. Then shortly after in the street at a more refined household a young friend's mother had debarred entry because of her son's playmate's foul mouth.
-(The echoing street that was our playground betraying when one had no idea.)
+A relevant tale was the rapido forced adoption of English in the schoolyard, when a boy from a migrant family was utterly bereft.
+The vulgarities conferred a cachet better than anything else; and one certainly needed to comprehend what one was receiving; how and what to return; &etc. Theereupon, shortly after in the street at a more refined household, a young friend's mother had debarred entry because of her son's playmate's foul mouth.
+(The echoing street that was our playground.)

-Slow learning of fit and proper occasion, tailoring and restraint.
+Slow learning of fit and proper occasion, tailoring & restraint.

-At one point in one of our latter conversations the young woman concerned here needed apology and some kind of explanation.
-Then two or three weeks afterward an illustration unfolding of the gulf between the habits and breeding (to use a term which has fallen into disuse on our side).
+At one point in one of our latter conversations, the young woman concerned needed apology and some kind of explanation.
+Then two or three weeks afterward, an illustration of the gulf between the habits and… breeding, let’s call it.

 Among our common themes in conversation were race, colour, history, culture, colonialism from either perspective.
 The correspondences in the life journey were many.

-One thing and many others, many, many, brought us to a particular usage that the young woman could not bring herself to articulate, to sound aloud.
-Impossible to befoul her mouth.
-(In another obsolete phrase our side.)
+One thing and many others, many, many, brought us to a particular usage that the young woman could not bring herself to articulate; to sound aloud.
+Impossible to dirty her mouth.

 The first that naturally came to mind had not up until that point issued from the foul Balkan mouth in these exchanges.
 That particular stick of dynamite was a step too far.
-(The C-word with most men here, certainly with any woman was certainly, most definitely out of bounds.)
+(The C-word with most men here, certainly with any woman, was certainly, definitely out of bounds.)

-However the young woman had quickly assumed the first option and ruled it from contention.
+However, the young woman quickly ruled that one from contention.

 — No, not the other C-word.